Logo

 • Install Integration Manager once, on the server or first workstation.

-• Go to the application directory, i.e. C:\Program Files (x86)\Microsoft Dynamics\Integration Manager 14 or whatever your version is
+• Go to the application directory, i.e. C:\Program Files (x86)\Microsoft Dynamics\Integration Manager 14 or whatever version is in use.

 • Run the Microsoft.Dynamics.GP.IntegrationManager.IMRegistrationUtility.exe